cstosgale/influx-covidapi-exporter/README.md

 Please ensure that the latest version of python3 is installed, and that the influxdb and request libraries are installed:

-'pip3 install requests
+`pip3 install requests
-pip3 install influxdb'
+pip3 install influxdb`

 ## Operation